 The girl who was so proud of her appearance.
 The girl who spent hours in front of the mirror perfecting the look she desired.
 The girl who stood before us on a night out, pleased with our compliment, had turned up to her nephew’s christening like this.

 I wept inside.
 Where had she gone that daughter of mine.

-The church service was over.
-We amassed to the pub, a buffet laid on for guests.
+The church service over, we amassed to the pub, a buffet laid on for guests.

 Two hours flew by.
-Bella came and sat by me.
+Laura came and sat by me.
 Her eyes were glazed, her speech erratic.

 A crowd of men, friends of the baby’s father, decided to take their party to another pub, away from the family environment.

 Laura invited herself, said she would join them, after she nipped home to change her outfit.

 I was told she was paralytic at this other pub, with these other men.